learning-web/learning-web.github.io/about.md

 <div class="container" >
   <div class="row">
         <div class="col-6">
-In the current academic system an incredibly large talent pool is locked out from participating. <br><br>
+In the current academic system an incredibly large talent pool is locked out from participating.
+The only way to learn intellectually challenging topics seems to be to enroll for years as a full time student at a university.
+The only way to contribute to the solutions of open questions seems to be to hold an academic position.
+But how many people have time and money for full time studies?
+How many academic positions are there?

-Most interesting projects never get picked up because they are not the kind of thing you can get funding for.
-The current funding structures favor monocultures since in order to [rake up citations](https://arxiv.org/abs/1603.01204) you must publish papers on topics that attract many papers by other researchers.
     </div>
     <div class="col-6" style="maring: 0 auto;">
       <img src="https://raw.githubusercontent.com/open-tribes/open-tribes.github.io/master/academic.png" alt="Academic System">
     </div>
   </div>
 </div>

+To make matters even worse, interesting projects never get picked up because they are not the kind of thing you can get funding for.
+The current funding structures favor monocultures since in order to [rake up citations](https://arxiv.org/abs/1603.01204) you must publish papers on topics that attract many papers by other researchers.

 Important contributes like the reduction of [research debt](https://distill.pub/2017/research-debt/) are not valued at all and even considered a waste of time.
 In addition, there is no funding for [risky research](https://physicstoday.scitation.org/doi/10.1063/1.1996476) and thus most researchers only carry out incremental, planable research. <br><br>